 The I2C1 is used for drive the SSD1306 I2C OLED display.

 For more info concerning the SSD1306 see here.

 Schematic is below, here there is the PDF file.

-We display the result on the PC using Virtual Com port, thanks to emulator integrated in the NUCLEO board.
+We display the results on the Display and using Virtual Com port we also send the results to the PC, thanks to emulator integrated in the NUCLEO board.

 For more info concerning printf via usart see this tutorial.